jekyllgrim/ZScript_Basics/11_Event_Handlers.md

 }
 ```

-Replacing multiple monsters with if/else blocks may be inconvenient, so I would recommend using a `switch` block (you can read more about it in the [Flow Control](A1_Flow_Control.md#Switch) chapter):
+Replacing multiple monsters with if/else blocks may be inconvenient, so I would recommend using a `switch` block (you can read more about it in the [Flow Control](A1_Flow_Control.md#Switch) chapter).
+Note, the `switch` operator only works with integers and names, so we'll need to use `GetClassName()` to make it work (thus it won't be aware of inheritance and will only check for specific classes):

 ```csharp
 class ActorReplacementHandler : EventHandler